mirisuzanne/mia/content/posts/journal/tech-ai-wtf.md

 slopping more slop into the slop machine.
 _Because it will help users_, you ask?
 Of course not!
-Jut because everyone has slop on-tap, and needs to do somewhere to put it all!
+Because everyone now has slop _on-tap_, and needs to turn that flow of garbage into a cash-flow!

 ~~_That's the trouble with tribbles._~~
 [Money, gain, profit](https://business-business.business/)!